 The day had not started well, but it was at this point that my bad day took a turn for the better.

 A well-dressed woman in a car waiting to get petrol came over and asked, in very good English, if there was a problem and if she could help.
 I explained that the bowser nobby had managed to pour several litres of fuel all over the hot engine and could have sent me, the bike and everybody else within 50m to meet their maker.

 After the situation calmed down the woman, Bahar, asked me if I would like to join her family for lunch.
 I was more than happy to accept her generous hospitality as, so far, my time in Turkmenistan had gone from the wonderfully weird to the downright dangerous.
 I thought, after a quick lunch in Turkmenabad I would still be able to make it to Mary before dark.

-When my new friend motioned for me to follow her (and elderly her parents) I asked her where she lived.
+When my new friend motioned for me to follow her (and her elderly parents) I asked her where she lived.
 My heart sank when she said, “Not far away.
 In Sayat.”
 Sayat!
 Sayat was the little town where my good samaritan in the Cossack had turned me around.
 Now I would be heading back down the same road to the very town that I had just escaped from.